DevExpress/devextreme-documentation/api-reference/_hidden/dxToolbarItem/options.md

 ---

-[note]If you use the **Menu** UI component as a toolbar item, the [adaptivityEnabled](/api-reference/10%20UI%20Widgets/dxMenu/1%20Configuration/adaptivityEnabled.md '/Documentation/ApiReference/UI_Widgets/dxMenu/Configuration/#adaptivityEnabled') option does not apply.
+[note]If you use the **Menu** UI component as a toolbar item, the [adaptivityEnabled](/api-reference/10%20UI%20Widgets/dxMenu/1%20Configuration/adaptivityEnabled.md '/Documentation/ApiReference/UI_Widgets/dxMenu/Configuration/#adaptivityEnabled') property does not apply.

 #####See Also#####
 - [Toolbar - Specify Item Type](/concepts/05%20Widgets/Toolbar/05%20Specify%20Item%20Type.md '/Documentation/Guide/Widgets/Toolbar/Specify_Item_Type/')